Does Under Armour Shrink? Under Armour Stats

 1996: The shirt that started it all.
 It was soft, skin-tight, and was a stretch.
 And, most importantly, it sweats faster than anything, except to keep athletes cool, dry, and light.

-1998: Under Armor began operations from a river house in the Georgetown neighborhood of Washington, DC, belonged to Kevin’s grandmother, in a new headquarters and warehouse in Baltimore, MD.
+1998: Under Armor began operations from a river house in the Georgetown neighborhood of Washington, DC, belonging to Kevin’s grandmother, in a new headquarters and warehouse in Baltimore, MD.

 2000: Eager to capitalize on the heat from any given Sunday, the Under Armor team volunteered to abandon their paychecks so the brand could buy its first print ad, a half-page in ESPN magazine.
 The move created awareness for the brand and increased sales by $750,000.